 The RTC circuitry runs off a 32.768 kHz clock.
-The timekeeping registers, Hundredths of a Second Counter SFR (HTHSEC, 0xA2), Seconds Counter SFR (SEC, 0xA3), Minutes Counter SFR (MIN, 0xA4), and Hours Counter SFR (HOUR, 0xA5) are updated with a 32.768 kHz clock.
+The timekeeping registers, Hundredths of a Second Counter SFR (HTHSEC, 0xA2), Seconds Counter SFR (SEC, 0xA3), Minutes Counter SFR (MIN, 0xA4), and Hours Counter SFR (HOUR, 0xA5), are updated with a 32.768 kHz clock.
 However, the RTC Configuration SFR (TIMECON, 0xA1) and Alarm Interval SFR (INTVAL, 0xA6) are updated with a 128 Hz clock.
-It takes up to two 128 Hz clock cycles from when the MCU writes to the RTC Configuration SFR (TIMECON, 0xA1) or Alarm Interval SFR (INTVAL, 0xA6) until it is successfully updated in the RTC.
+It takes up to two 128 Hz clock cycles from when the MCU writes to the TIMECON SFR or the INTVAL SFR until there is a successful update in the RTC.

-To protect the RTC timekeeping registers from runaway code, a key must be written to the Key SFR (KYREG, 0xC1) to obtain write access to the HTHSEC, SEC, MIN and HOUR SFRs.
-The Key SFR (KYREG, 0xC1) should be set to 0xEA to unlock the timekeeping registers and resets to 0 after a timekeeping register is written to.
-The RTC registers can be written using the following 8052 assembly code:
+To protect the RTC timekeeping registers from runaway code, a key must be written to the Key SFR (KYREG, 0xC1), which is described in Table 105, to obtain write access to the HTHSEC, SEC, MIN, and HOUR SFRs.
+KYREG should be set to 0xEA to unlock the timekeeping registers and reset to 0 after a timekeeping register is written to.
+The RTC registers can be written to using the following 8052 assembly code:

 '''

-MOVRTCKey, #0EAh
+RTCKey, #0EAh

+MOV

+CALL

-CALL UpdateRTC
+UpdateRTC

-...

 UpdateRTC:

+VOM

-MOVKYREG, RTCKey
+KYREG, RTCKey

-MOVSEC, #30
+SEC, #30

+MOV

-MOVKYREG, RTCKey
+KYREG, RTCKey

+MOV

-MOVMIN, #05
+MIN, #05

-MOVKYREG, RTCKey
+VOM

+MOV

-MOVKYREG, RTCKey
+KYREG, RTCKey

-MOVHOUR, #04
+HOUR, #04

+MOV

+KYREG, #00h

+MOV

 RET

 '''